PublicDataWorks/complaint-manager/README.md

 ### Set docker hosts for Postgres db and Redis

+  **Note:** You only need this if you are trying to run tests outside of the containers OR if you want to run DB migrations

   * We depend on access to the local db container for running tests in our IDE and also for running up/down migrations locally
   * We depend on access to the local redis instance for debugging purposes
   * Using your text editor of choice, edit ```/etc/hosts``` file to add the following lines after the first localhost: